Hermit Park, Queensland: Geography

 Hermit Park is a mixture of predominantly residential premises, commercial and light-industrial businesses, as well as serving as a public services hub.

+North Townsville Road (Woolcock Street) runs along the northern boundary, and Townsville Connection Road (Charters Towers Road) runs along the western boundary.

 History

 Hermit Park is situated in the traditional Wulgurukaba Aboriginal country.

 The origin of the suburb name Hermit Park is from the residence of a business owner Leopold Ferdinand Sachs.

+The Suburban Bowling Club was established in 1923 on the corner of Charters Towers Road and Carr Street, the second to be established in Townsville.
+The club initially had two grass greens, but these were replaced in 2002 by a carpeted green with a fixed roof making it suitable for play in all weather conditions.

 Hermit Park State School opened on 16 June 1924.
 Hermit Park Infants State School was separated from it on 1 February 1955, but closed on 17 December 1993 and became part of the State School again.
 This school is still in operation but it is now within the boundaries of the neighbouring suburb of Hyde Park.

 St Margaret Mary's Catholic Primary School was established in 1936 by the Sisters of the Good Samaritan.
 Bishop Terrence McGuire had purchased the Woodlands estate from the Cummins family to use as a convent for the sisters, which was called Saint Philomena's.
 The need for secondary education for girls in the area led to the sisters establishing St Margaret Mary's College, which was officially opened by Bishop Hugh Ryan on 22 February 1963 with an initial enrolment of 50 girls.
 St Margaret Mary's Catholic Primary School closed on 11 December 1987, after which it was amalgamated with St John Fisher's Christian Brothers College (Currajong) and the Holy Family Catholic Primary School (Gulliver) to create The Marian School which opened on 21 January 1988 in Currajong.
 In 1995, St Mary's School (West End) was also amalgamated into The Marian School.
 St Margaret Mary's College continues to operate but is now within the boundaries of the neighbouring suburb of Hyde Park.